-The highest infection and death rates have been in Europe, South and North America
+The highest cumulative infection and death rates (since the onset of the pandemic) have been in Europe, South and North America

-Note: Data up to 5th August.
+Note: Data up to 19th August.
 Sources: University of Oxford, Our World in Data; Corinna.
 Return to "What's New".